-If you enjoy vegetable gardening, you may have heard about heirloom vegetables.
+If you enjoy vegetable gardening, you may have heard about heirloom vegetable seeds.
 These are vegetables grown from heirloom seeds which are an open pollinated variety of seeds developed prior to 1940.
 There are many advantages for growing this type of vegetable.

 Experts vary in their definition of heirloom vegetables, but typically they will agree that the seeds are at least 50 years old.
 Many heirloom seeds have been handed down for generations in a particular area of the country.
 All heirloom vegetables are open-pollinated (pollinated by wind or insects) without humans being involved.